February 16-18, 2024

 Reserve your tickets and room reservations early.
 Grove Park and most of the nearby bed and breakfast inns sell-out.

 There are three choices for tickets.
-For those who want the complete Arts and Crafts experience, including a room at the Grove Park Inn and entry to all of the seminars, tours and discussion groups, the Grove Park Inn (800-438-5800) has an Arts & Crafts Weekend Package for either one person ($564) or two ($793).
+For those who want the complete Arts and Crafts experience, including a room at the Grove Park Inn and entry to all of the seminars, tours and discussion groups, the Grove Park Inn (800-438-5800) has an Arts & Crafts Weekend Package.

 The three selling shows will be open on Friday, February 21 from 1-6 PM; on Saturday, February 22 from noon until 6 PM; and on Sunday, February 23 from 11 AM until 4 PM.

 Each year, since the beginning of the Arts & Crafts Conference, the Asheville-Buncombe County Preservation Society has organized a three-hour afternoon bus tour that has included stops and interior viewing of up to four homes of interest to Arts & Crafts attendees.
 Docents accompany each tour, both on the bus and inside each home, giving a brief history of Asheville and the homes on the tour.

 After meeting you at the north fireplace in the Great Hall, Sue will take you on an informative journey through the Grove Park Inn and back in time.
 You'll discover why the elevators are hidden inside the fireplaces, and where F. Scott Fitzgerald lived for two years - and nearly died.
 You'll climb up to the Palm Court - the hotel's hidden lobby - and learn about their ingenuous ventilation system and see how the original Arts & Crafts stencils were uncovered and restored.
 Also tour nearby Biltmore Industries, begun in 1901 as a woodcarving class for the sons of Biltmore Estate workers and grew to include the weaving of homespun cloth on oak looms, carving bowls and bookends and building handmade furniture.

 Read about other Asheville area art shows and events.